 What is new in the Spring update?

-The Spring update adds the Sakura Ridge map, seasonal cosmetics including masks, and updated Invasion and Raid gameplay modes.
-Previous seasonal content remains accessible.
+The Spring update introduces the Sakura Ridge map, seasonal cosmetics including character masks, and updated Invasion and Raid modes.
+Past seasonal content is still accessible.

 Will there be a new campaign or story content?